pablo-arantes/ParametrizANI/README.md

 Welcome to ParametrizANI, an innovative and free tool designed to address the growing demand for accurate parametrization of small molecules in molecular studies.
 Our goal is to democratize research by providing a research-friendly environment that is free from resource constraints, enabling teams of all sizes to perform dihedral parametrization with DFT-level accuracy.

-We encourage all users to navigate to the new repository for the latest versions and continued support.

 ## Notebooks:

 **Notebook A** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pablo-arantes/ParametrizANI/blob/main/ParametrizANI_GAFF2.ipynb)  - `Dihedral parametrization of small molecules for GAFF force field using state-of-the-art reference methods such as TorchANI, AIMNet2, MACE-OFF or GFN2-xTB.`